Staff Search Committee Resources

 Generally, Human Resources will complete the initial screening for staff positions and forward all candidates meeting minimum qualifications to the department and search committee.
 The Search Chair will notify the committee regarding whether Human Resources will do the initial screening or if the search committee is tasked with doing the initial screening.
 Candidate screening matrices are created based on the minimum and preferred qualifications listed in the position posting.

 Once the initial screening has been completed, you and your Search Committee Members will be convened to conduct an intensive review of the applicants based on the screening matrix.
 This intensive review should be conducted with the intention of identifying semi-finalists.

-Once semi-finalists have been identified, the Search Committee will need to decide if skype or phone interviews will be utilized in the process.
-Skype/phone interviews are optional; it is recommended, however, in national searches where semi-finalists may be at some distance, that this option be utilized as a method of further screening applicants and narrowing the pool.
+Once semi-finalists have been identified, the Search Committee will need to decide if virtual or phone interviews will be utilized in the process. virtual/phone interviews are optional; it is recommended, however, in national searches where semi-finalists may be at some distance, that this option be utilized as a method of further screening applicants and narrowing the pool.
 You are not required to invite every candidate who is skype/phone interviewed to campus; this is part of the screening and narrowing process.
 If this option is utilized, the Search Committee will then need to develop skype/phone interview questions [DOC].

 Each candidate must be asked the same set of questions, in the interest of fairness.

 Once the skype/phone interviews are completed, you and your Search Committee Members will discuss strengths and weaknesses of each candidate and complete the Candidate Evaluation Form [DOC].
 Once this is complete, you will then decide, as a committee, who your 3 - 5 finalists are.

 We always strive to bring a minimum of three finalists to campus in order to have a robust applicant pool from which to hire.
 However, this is not always possible.
 If three candidates cannot be identified, do not worry.
 Bring your top candidates to campus and carry onward with your search.